 Welcome to the eames.com library, the free online high resolution reference section for original period ephemera for all things Eames!
+Our library has had Eames relevant pages digitized in high resolution so even the smallest of prints can be read.

-But where to fill in the gaps?
-After all, even those who handle these pieces daily cannot possibly know it all!
-This is where the importance of Ephemera comes in!
 There is no better record of a design than in the pages of original Herman Miller (and others) brochures & catalogs, charting the launches, the end dates, the options, and their changes over the many years.

 They are literally a historical record of all things product!
 Coupled with period publications, print ads, films, exhibitions and more, there is a mid-century time capsule to discover.